espressif/esp-adf/examples/player/pipeline_sdcard_mp3_button_control/README.md

-# Play MP3 files from microSD with touch pad control
+# Play MP3 files from microSD with butons control

 The demo plays MP3 files stored on the SD card using audio pipeline API.